 Behind the pretty pictures: a detailed look at the benefits of financial Business Intelligence

 There’s an opinion that BI is first and foremost a way to present data.
-Yet, outstanding visualization is far from everything financial Business Intelligence can offer.
-To put it clearly, the visuals are just a nice-to-have feature in comparison to another kind of value this technology brings to your organization.
+Yet, outstanding data visualization is far from everything financial Business Intelligence tools can offer.
+To put it clearly, the visuals are just a nice-to-have feature in comparison to another kind of new opportunities and value this technology brings to your organization.

 If it was just a matter of visualization, it wouldn’t be the sticking point at all.
 For example, Excel’s modeling capabilities allow presenting charts and graphs too.
 However, compared to Business Intelligence applications in finance, its limits, such as data size restrictions, poor collaborative functions, and others, are quite significant.

-What finance departments cry out for is something faster, something ‘click-of-a-button’ to get updates in next to no time, something like BI tools for finance.
+What finance departments cry out for is something faster, something ‘click-of-a-button’ to get updates and predictive analytics in next to no time, something like BI tools for finance.
+When you implement technology using a thoughtful strategy, what can you expect to gain?

 1. Deep stakeholder engagement

-The incomparable advantage of BI financial services is that they provide a genuine stakeholder involvement in the “process”, namely long-term planning, budgeting, forecasting, and comparison with reality.
+The incomparable advantage of BI financial services is that they provide a genuine stakeholder involvement in the “process”, namely long-term financial planning, budgeting, forecasting, and comparison with reality.
 For instance, if a branch manager has a clear understanding between an input (certain indices, plans for sales volumes, etc.) and an output, it allows for more effective conversations within the department.
-With self-service BI tools, like Power BI, Tableau, or Qlik, questions that arise in meetings are addressed and answered immediately — there is no need to go back to the analysts to prepare another report and postpone the discussion until the next time.
+With self-service BI tools, like Power BI, Tableau, or Qlik, that Gartner mentions among the leaders in the field of data analytics, questions that arise in meetings are addressed and answered immediately.
+There is no need to go back to the analysts to prepare another report and postpone the discussion until the next time.

-Moreover, access to BI solutions via mobile devices and tablets also boosts stakeholder engagement – making data analysis more accessible; anytime, anyplace.
+Moreover, access to BI solutions via mobile devices and tablets also boosts the business leaders engagement – making financial data analysis more accessible; anytime, anyplace.

 2. Time saved.
 A lot of it

 Long gone the time when companies had no other alternatives than to use several Excel files, matching and filtering them manually to get a comprehensive picture of data.
-Now, the alternative is here and it’s Business Intelligence in finance, which provides incomparably faster report preparation.
+Now, the alternative is here and it’s Business Intelligence in finance, which provides incomparably faster report preparation and, thus, operational efficiency.
 Instead of almost a week to compile the data, it takes no longer than a leisurely cup of coffee and frees up several full days for intellectual work.

 Couple that with the fact that there are some businesses where you can’t afford to wait until the end of the month to make a decision.
 For example, if you’re dealing with fast-moving consumer goods, to survive, you have to keep your finger on the pulse and an eye on your competitors.
 Otherwise, your analytics are pointless.